typesupply/opentype-cookbook/readme.md

 ### Roman Numerals

-# Trouble Shooting
+# Troubleshooting
 - did you forget a special character? you probably forgot a } ; or something like that.
 - all of the rule types in a lookup must be the same type
-- table overflow
+- table overflow (subtable, useExtension)
 - features can't know if other features are active or not
 - complex contextual rules leading to slowness of overflow errors (limit the contexts to what is *likely* to happen, not *everything*)